 - 7.2 The Group's investment properties as at March 31, 2025 consists of land and building held for undetermined future use. - 7.3 The fair values of the properties are ₹ 680.15 lakhs (Previous Year ₹ 657.73 lakhs).
-These valuations are based on is made with similar properties that have recently been sold in the market. - 7.4 The fair values of the properties as at March 31, 2025 are performed by an accredited independent registered valuer these types of properties. - 7.5 There are no restrictions on the realizability of investment properties of the Group and also there is no contractual obligations to purchase, construct or develop investment properties or for repairs, maintenance and enhancements.
+These valuations are based on valuations performed by an accredited independent valuer, who is a specialist in valuing these types of properties.
+The fair value of the assets is determined using Comparison Method under the Market Approach.
+The fair value measurement is categorized in Level 3 fair value hierarchy.
+For the purpose of the valuation under comparison method, a comparison is made with similar properties that have recently been sold in the market. - 7.4 The fair values of the properties as at March 31, 2025 are performed by an accredited independent registered valuer as defined under rule 2 of the Companies (Registered Valuers and Valuation) Rules, 2017 who is a specialist in valuing these types of properties. - 7.5 There are no restrictions on the realizability of investment properties of the Group and also there is no contractual obligations to purchase, construct or develop investment properties or for repairs, maintenance and enhancements.